Accreditation

 • In Year 7, the Evaluation of Institutional Effectiveness (EIE) due in winter 2026

-Shortly after submission of the EIE, we will have a site visit by a team of evaluators, likely in spring 2026.
+Shortly after submission of the EIE, we will have a site visit by a team of evaluators.
+The team will visit OSU-Cascades on April 7, 2026 and Corvallis from April 8 to 10, 2026.
 We'll provide updates on this page.

 Benefits of Institutional Accreditation